edsonayllon/Short-BEX/README.md

 > principal = 0.494312 * (2 * collateral + 1)

+The principle equation is a solution to the following linear equation:

+> 2 = 1/(principle + maximum interest - collateral)

+Or,

+> z = 1/ (y*(1+0.07*60/365) - x)

+Where z is a multiple of the asset's original price, here set at 2x, determining the trader's tolerance before losing more than their collateral and entering debt.

 ## Business Model

 A 7% APY interest rate is charged to the margin trader for borrowing.
 From that 7%, 6% goes to the lender, 1% goes to the platform as a service fee.
 As those fees accumulate, they are used as lending liquidity as well, acummulating 7% interest on the fees collected.
 The value of the company grows as both lenders and margin traders grow, and as the time the platform exists increases.